Music

 Back

-Music at Aylesford School, Warwick focuses on the three main disciplines: Performing, Composing and Appraising.
+Music at Aylesford School Warwick focusses on the three main disciplines: Performing, Composing and Appraising.
 These three areas are the pillars in music education that creates the rounded musician.

 Year 7 Term 1 Term 2 Term 3

-Key Topic: Time flies and Rhythms of Africa Pitch notation and Gamelan English folk and Programme music
+Key Topic: Time flies and Rhythms of Africa/Samba Melody writing and Power of the pentatonic Gamelan and Programme music

-Previous Knowledge Required: Students will bring with them the musical knowledge learnt from primary school.
-Students will use the rhythm knowledge learnt from last term to aid their learning of pitch in the treble and bass clef.
-They will develop their existing, composition, performance, solo and ensemble based skills.
+Previous Knowledge Required: Students will bring forward the musical knowledge learnt from primary school including the use of the musical elements.
+They will need to apply their understanding of texture and musical notation to learn African music and Samba music effectively.
+Students will need to retrieve and apply their previously learned knowledge of how to read and write using basic pitch notation and the various note types that can be used within rhythm.
 Students will require their understanding of musical notation and instrumental technique to aid the learning of more complex pieces of music.
 They will further apply their understanding of the musical elements to further analyse and compose music which has meaning.

 Links to the School Curriculum: